-We generate our revenue through a digitally-led vertical retail distribution strategy.
-We generally market directly to consumers via our localized multilingual digital platform and our physical footprint of 60 stores as of September 30, 2023.
-In addition to our direct business, we selectively partner with third-parties, including wholesalers and distributors, to sell our products through their channels, which helps us reach more consumers and increase brand awareness.
+We generate our revenue via sales of footwear and apparel products, primarily through our direct business, a digitally-led vertical retail distribution strategy.
+We generally market directly to consumers via our localized multilingual digital platform and our physical footprint of 34 stores as of September 30, 2024.
+In addition to our direct business, we selectively partner with third-parties, including retailers and distributors, to sell our products through their channels, which helps us reach more consumers and increase brand awareness.

-Designing and creating products using innovative, sustainable materials is a challenging process for both us as well as our supply chain partners.
+Designing and creating products using innovative, sustainable materials is a challenging process for both us and our supply chain partners.
 We have invested time and resources to train our manufacturers to use our natural materials, which we believe makes it difficult to replicate our novel manufacturing processes at our product quality.